ethereum/remix-ide/README.md

 # Remix

-Remix (aka.
+Remix-ide (aka.
 Browser-Solidity) is a browser-based Solidity compiler and IDE.

 Visit [https://remix.ethereum.org](https://remix.ethereum.org) to use;
 it will always deliver the latest version.